POPULATION ASSOCIATION OF NEW ZEALAND (INCORPORATED)

 - On no account will the Association make any distribution, whether by way of money, property, or otherwise howsoever, to any member of the Association.

-- The annual general meeting shall appoint an auditor who shall examine the books and accounts of the Association.
+- The annual general meeting may appoint an auditor who shall examine the accounts of the Association.
 The auditor shall make a report to the Honorary Secretary and Treasurer who shall submit the audited accounts to the next annual general meeting.

 VII.
 COMPOSITION OF THE COUNCIL